thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/linux-instructions.md

 ## Summary
 You will need to have your computer set up with the following tools for Phase 0 of Dev Bootcamp.
 Make sure to go through this guide step-by-step.
 You'll need to have each of these technologies installed to have a smooth start to Phase 0 and your future career!

-These are the instructions for Linux

 ## Releases
 (i.e. directions - each release is necessary for the next release, so be sure to do everything in the order specified for all challenges)

 ## Release 0: Download Sublime Text 2
-Download and follow instructions from the site.
+Download and follow instructions from [their site](http://www.sublimetext.com).

 You don't have to purchase your license right away, you can "cancel" out of the dialog box as many times as you would like, but it is good practice to buy a license after you decide you like it.
 (Since eventually you're hoping to get paid for writing programs, you want to pay it forward in advance.)